Ah, a warm cup of camp coffee in the morning…it’s not just something I want when I’m camping, it’s something I need when I’m camping!

 Another pain-free method of making coffee while camping is using coffee bags.

-The method is similar to instant coffee, but the grounds are kept in a “tea” bag.
+This method is similar to instant coffee, but the grounds are kept in a “tea” bag.
 You don’t just dump the grounds straight into the water.
 Instead, you place the coffee bag into a mug full of hot water to steep.

 Like instant coffee, these coffee bags have a reputation for tasting horrible.
 I don’t find that true at all.
 I like the taste of Folgers Single Roast Coffee bags almost as much as I like Starbucks Via.

 Not a fan of any store-bought coffee bags?
 Then why not create your own?
 Create your own “tea” bag and fill it with your favorite coffee grounds.
-It’s a win-win as far as flavor and convenience are concerned.
+It’s a win-win as far as camp coffee flavor and convenience are concerned.

 Lifehacker has a great DIY resource on making these portable coffee bags for camping.